-Data controller - means a person who (either alone or jointly or in common with other persons) determines the purposes for which and the manner in which any personal data is to be processed.
+Data controller - means a person who (either alone or jointly or in common with other persons) (e.g. Council, employer, council) determines the purposes for which and the manner in which any personal data is to be processed.

 Data processor - in relation to personal data, means any person (other than an employee of the data controller) who processes the data on behalf of the data controller.